vidwansad/vidwansad/README.md

 - 👀 I’m interested in Competitive Programming
 - 🌱 I’m currently learning Competitive Programming
 - 💞️ I’m looking to collaborate on Competitive Programming
-- 📫 How to reach me NONE (as of now).
+- 📫 How to reach me: NONE (as of now).

 <!---
 vidwansad/vidwansad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.